dcnieho/gazeMapper/README.md

         Press `Done` to close the episode coding GUI.

-    1. The coding GUI for the other recording of the session will not appear.
+    1. The coding GUI for the other recording of the session will now appear.
 Also code the validation and eye tracker synchronization episode for this recording.
 Once done it should look as follows:

         ![Episode coder final](https://raw.githubusercontent.com/dcnieho/gazeMapper/master/.github/images/episode_coder_final_2_2.png?raw=true)